cogment/cogment-verse/docs/tutorials/simple_bc.md

 In this step we create a dedicated **agent adapter** to implement behavior cloning. **Agent adapters** are a lightweight formalism to help implement agents and training algorithms together.

-Ours is pretty simple, it defines two Cogment implementations: an actor called `simple_bc` that is using the trained model, in this case a simple policy network, to take actions and a run called `simple_bc_training` that is orchestrating the training of the model.
+In this case, it defines two Cogment implementations: an actor called `simple_bc` that is using the trained model, in this case a simple policy network, to take actions and a run called `simple_bc_training` that is orchestrating the training of the model.

 - The agent adapter itself is defined in `/torch_agents/cogment_verse_torch_agents/simple_bc/tutorial_1.py`.
-Because we intend on using **PyTorch** to defined and train the policy network we defines the adapter inside the `torch_agents` folder (and as the consequence as a part of the `torch_agents` service), that way it already has access to the needed dependencies.
+Because we intend on using **PyTorch** to define and train the policy network, we define the adapter inside the `torch_agents` folder (and as a consequence - as a part of the `torch_agents` service).
+That way it already has access to the needed dependencies.
 More details about the initial implementation will be found below.
 - The adapter is registered with the service in `/torch_agents/main.py`
 - The actor implementations `simple_bc` is added to the list of actor endpoints `COGMENT_VERSE_ACTOR_ENDPOINTS` in `/.env`.
 This enables Cogment to access the service(s) providing this implementation.
 - Similarly, the run implementtion `simple_bc_training` is added to the list of run endpoints `COGMENT_VERSE_RUN_ENDPOINTS` in `/.env`.